World Boxing News asked brain injury association Headway their views on the recent trend of heavyweight legends returning to the ring.

-Brain injury association Headway has spoken out on the current trend of over fifties heavyweight boxers like Mike Tyson making comebacks to the ring.
+The campaigners spoke out about the over-fifties boxers like Mike Tyson and Evander Holyfield making shock comebacks to the ring.

 Retiring in their 30s with all their faculties intact is usually enough for most fighters to count themselves lucky.

-However, not for some, as an alarming amount of past heavyweight legends are now considering following in Tyson’s path.
+However, not for some, as an alarming amount of past heavyweight champions are now considering following in Tyson’s path.

-‘The Baddest Man on the Planet’ shook off fifteen years of ring rust last Saturday night.
+‘The Baddest Man on the Planet’ shook off fifteen years of ring rust in 2020.
 He fought out a draw with 1990s superstar Roy Jones Jr.

 Peter McCabe, Chief Executive of Headway – the brain injury association, exclusively aired his views on the matter to World Boxing News.